-The Board determines directors' remuneration from time to time subject to the aggregate cap on non-executive directors' remuneration set pursuant to rule 7.3 of the constitution of the Company.
+The Board determines directors' remuneration from time to time subject to the aggregate cap on non-executive directors' remuneration set pursuant to rule 22.1 of the constitution of the Company as updated from time to time and approved by shareholders.

 The tenure of the CEO and President is linked with his/her executive office.
-All other directors, including any other Executive Directors, are subject to re-election each year by rotation pursuant to rule 7.1 of the constitution of the Company.
+All other directors, including any other Executive Directors, are subject to re-election each year by rotation pursuant to rule 21 of the constitution of the Company.